ibexa/documentation-developer/docs/extending/drag_and_drop.md

 # Create drag and drop

-In [[= product_name =]], you can create a generic interface for drag and drop interactions that you can reuse in many places across the Back Office.
+You can create a generic interface for drag and drop interactions that you can reuse in many places across the Back Office.

 First, prepare the HTML code structure and place it in a Twig template.
 See the example: